David Brearley High School: Cheerleading

-The girls competition cheerleading team won the Group I NJCDCA state championship title in 2003, 2004, 2006, 2007, 2008, and 2014.
+The girls competition cheerleading team won the Group I NJCDCA state championship title in 2003, 2004, 2006, 2007, 2008, 2014 and 2023.
 They are also the reigning Mountain Valley Conference Champions.

 Baseball

 The Brearley baseball team won its first state sectional title when it won the 2009 Central Jersey Group I state sectional championship, defeating Point Pleasant Beach High School by a score of 6-4 in the tournament final.

 Administration

-The school's principal is Jeremy Davies.
-His administration team includes the assistant principal.
+The school's principal is John Perillo.
+His administration team includes the supervisor of student discipline, athletics, and special projects.